 d.
 In order to compete for the Most Improved Golfer Award and Ringer Board prizes a member must have posted a minimum of ten (10) scores in established WGA play days, tournaments and/or Interclub events.

 e.
-For purposes of determining the Most Improved Golfer awards and Ringer Board awards, the start of the season is defined as January 1 and the end of the season is defined as the Sunday prior to the Wednesday Turkey Shoot.
+For purposes of determining the Most Improved Golfer awards and Ringer Board awards, the start of the season is defined as January 1 and the end of the season is defined as the Sunday prior to the Wednesday and Saturday Turkey Shoots.

 f.
 The method to determine the Most Improved Golfer is as follows: Add 12 to the player's Handicap Index at the start of the season.
 This is Value A. Add 12 to the player's Handicap Index at the end of the season.
 This is Value B. Divide Value A by Value B, calculating to three decimal places.
 This is the improvement factor.
 The player with the highest improvement factor should receive the most improved golfer award.
 Example: Starting Handicap Index: 22.6, Ending Handicap Index: 17.4.
 Value A: 22.6 + 12 = 34.6 and Value B: 17.4 + 12 = 29.4, A/B: 34.6/29.4 = 1.177.
 Improvement factor: 1.177.
 Continue this process for every golfer who improved during the year.
 The player with the highest improvement factor is the most improved player.
 If there is a tie, the person with the most improvement from the first five play day scores to the last five play day scores is the winner of the award.